Pet Parrots – Hand Rearing VS Parent Raised Birds

 Hand-reared Parrots Vs Parent-reared Parrots for Pets

 It is important to realise that parrots are intelligent, adaptable animals, and individuals develop distinct personalities.
-This clouds the issue of hand vs. parent rearing, as experiences later in life can affect a parrot’s behaviour, for better or worse, regardless of rearing technique.

 Hand reared means that the baby birds are taken out of the nest soon after hatching or ideally the eggs are incubated and then hand-reared.